chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 7. Beautiful widget for the dashboard to keep an eye on things.
 Get quick analytic with trends over 24 hours.

 == Changelog ==

+= 2.9 =
+* New: Checking for a prohibited username (login).
+You can specify list of logins manually on the new settings page (Users).
+* New: Rate limiting for notification letters.
+Set it on the main settings page.
+* New: If new user registration disabled, automatic redirection from wp-register.php to the login page is blocked (404 error).
+Remote IP will be locked out.
+* New: You can set user session expiration timeout now.
+* New: Define constant CERBER_IP_KEY if you want the plugin to use it as a key to obtain IP address from $_SERVER variable.
+* Update: Improved WP-CLI compatibility.
+* Update: All dates are displayed in a localized format with date_i18n function.
+* Fixed bugs: incorrect admin URL in notification letters for multisite with multiple domains configuration, lack of error message on the login form if IP is blocked, CSRF vulnerability on the import settings page
+* Removed deprecated function get_currentuserinfo().

 = 2.7.2 =
 * Fixed bug for non-English WordPress configuration: the plugin is unable to block IP in some server environment.
 If you have configured language other than English you have to install this release.